[DWH] Snowflake Features and Architecture [Big Data]

 Automatic updates with no planned downtime eliminate system administration and maintenance.
 Snowflake usage also scales automatically up and down with per-second pricing, enabling global data access and cross-cloud data synchronization

-Snowflake Architecture
+Snowflake architecture

 ● Service:

-this layer provides a highly available and distributed metadata store for global state management, enabling services such as data pruning, data exchange, and cross-cloud data replication.
+This layer provides a highly available and distributed metadata store for global state management, enabling services such as data pruning, data exchange, and cross-cloud data replication.

 The service layer provides security and encryption key management, enabling all SQL, DML, and DDL functions, including:

-Provides authentication and management
+Provide authentication and management

-Coordinates all transactions
+- Coordinate all transactions

 Additionally, automated metadata processing is performed by a separate integrated subsystem, which collects statistics and performs other metadata operations without requiring user computing resources